 It’s a place where you can relax.

 A place where you can see all of the stars in the galaxy because there’s no light pollution.
-A place with water in colors that I’ve never ever seen before.
+A place with water in colors that I’ve never seen before.
 It’s a place with cheap fish tacos and even cheaper ice-cold beers.

-Bacalar lagoon doesn’t have beaches, but there are docks that you can walk out onto and then jump in the water.
+Bacalar Lagoon doesn’t have beaches, but there are docks that you can walk out onto and then jump in the water.

 Read more: What to pack for Tulum: Tulum Packing List